DSSG-paratransit/main_repo/README.md

    - `_posts`: Use the first post in this repo as a template for creating your own posts.

 1. **Commit everything**, push it and make your first pull request - you are off!

+   *Note*: When you make pull requests, don't forget that you will want to make pull requests against the `gh-pages` branch of your team repo, *not* the `master` branch.
+Github allows you to select the base repo, and the base branch from a dropdown menu that appears when you ask to make a pull request.

 1. Use branches and pull requests to add more posts and more content to the blog.